lambdaclass/concrete/ROADMAP.md

      (callback context threading).
 Neither blocks the H1/callable-values thread (stdlib loops use plain counters and pointer walks), but both are tracked so they are not lost — see `docs/KNOWN_HOLES.md` C9/C10.
-     * C9 (HIGH — silent miscompile): an address-taken loop variable that is also loop-carried (`&i` inside `while i < n { …; i = i + 1 }`)
+     * C9 (HIGH — silent miscompile): FIXED 2026-06-13.
+An address-taken,
+       loop-carried variable (`&i` inside `while i < n { …; i = i + 1 }`)
-       miscompiles to a silent infinite loop — `i` gets both a promoted alloca (C8) and an SSA phi, they diverge, the init store lands in the body, and the condition disappears.
-Repro `tests/known_bugs/loop_var_borrow.con`
-       (hangs).
-Fix: drive a promoted loop-carried variable entirely through memory, not also a phi.
-Interim fail-closed option: reject borrowing a loop-carried mutable variable rather than miscompile.
+       miscompiled to a silent infinite loop (promoted alloca + SSA phi diverged, init store landed in the body, condition disappeared).
+Fix: a scalar whose address is taken in the loop body is promoted to a stable alloca BEFORE the loop (driven through memory, not a phi); promoted scalars are excluded from loop/if/match reconciliation; `&mut promotedVar` call args pass the alloca directly.
+Locked by
+       `tests/programs/regress_loop_addr_taken_var.con` (= 3).
      * C10 (fail-closed): `&arr[i]` where `arr: &[T; N]` resolves to `&<unknown>` (E0220) — array-index element type is not resolved through a reference.
 Repro `tests/known_bugs/index_through_ref.con`.
 Fix: resolve